Maternal health: Recommended maternal health practices

 In the case of a healthy vaginal birth, mothers and babies typically are recommended to stay at the hospital for 24 hours before departing.
 This is suggested to allow time to assess the mother and child for any possible complications such as bleeding or additional contractions.
 The WHO recommends that babies should have checkups with a physician on day 3, day 7-14 and 6 weeks after birth.
-At these follow up appointments the emotional well-being of the mother should also be considered.
+At these follow-up appointments the emotional well-being of the mother should also be considered.
 Special attention to the possibility of postpartum depression, which affects 10-15% of mothers in 40 countries is also recommended by the WHO.
+A 2021 systematic review of found that counseling interventions delivered by trained nonspecialist providers, such as nurses and midwives, were effective in reducing perinatal depression and anxiety symptoms, highlighting task-sharing and telemedicine to expand mental health care access for pregnant and postpartum women.
 At these check ins mothers also have the opportunity to seek consultation from a physician about starting the breastfeeding process.